Chicarelli/Chicarelli/README.md

 <div style="display: flex; justify-content: space-between;">
   <div style="width: 49%;">
+    <p>Passionate about solving problems and discovering new ways and tools to keep doing this.</p>
+    <p>I'm graduated :mortar_board: in Analysis and Systems Development, and I'm currently working on </p>
   </div>
   <div style="width: 49%;">
     <img src="./images/programming.jpg" alt="Programming image"></img>
   </div>
 </div>
 <!--
 **Chicarelli/Chicarelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.